Polyacrylamide: Flocculation

 One of the largest uses for polyacrylamide is to flocculate solids in a liquid.
 This process applies to water treatment, and processes like paper making and screen printing.
 Polyacrylamide can be supplied in a powder or liquid form, with the liquid form being subcategorized as solution and emulsion polymer.

 Even though these products are often called 'polyacrylamide', many are actually copolymers of acrylamide and one or more other species, such as an acrylic acid or a salt thereof.
 These copolymers have modified wetting and swellability.

 The ionic forms of polyacrylamide has found an important role in the potable water treatment industry.
 Trivalent metal salts, like ferric chloride and aluminum chloride, are bridged by the long polymer chains of polyacrylamide.
 This results in significant enhancement of the flocculation rate.
 This allows water treatment plants to greatly improve the removal of total organic content (TOC) from raw water.

 Fossil fuel industry

-In oil and gas industry polyacrylamide derivatives especially co-polymers have a substantial effect on production by enhanced oil recovery by viscosity enhancement.
+In the oil and gas industry, polyacrylamide derivatives (especially co-polymers) have a substantial effect on production by enhanced oil recovery by viscosity enhancement.
 High viscosity aqueous solutions can be generated with low concentrations of polyacrylamide polymers, which are injected to improve the economics of conventional water-flooding.
 In a separate application, hydraulic fracturing benefits from drag reduction resulting from injection of these solutions.
 These applications use large volumes of polymer solutions at concentration of 30–3000 mg/L.